tdwg/website/conferences/2024/sessions/index.md

 The Specify Spotlight session welcomes participation from both in-person and virtual attendees.
 We encourage researchers, data managers, and biodiversity professionals interested in or users of Specify to attend this session to learn from real-life examples, discover new possibilities, and network with fellow users and experts.

-Please join us at the SPNHC-TDWG 2024 conference to explore how Specify software enhances local capacity and contributes to elevating global standards in biodiversity data management."
+Please join us at the SPNHC-TDWG 2024 conference to explore how Specify software enhances local capacity and contributes to elevating global standards in biodiversity data management.

 ## SYM3 Success Metrics: Focusing local capacity on relevance, demonstrating relevance with global baselines